 Another great way to build topical authority for your website is to get links from high-quality websites.
 This includes both inbound links and outbound links.

 Inbound links are links that come from other websites to your website.
 These are also known as backlinks.
-Outbound links are links that you put on your website that go to other websites.
+Outbound links are links you put on your website that go to other websites.

 3. Analyze the search intent for your topic